Energy Performance Certificate Reform (Scotland)

 Heat-loss performance and heating-system emissions may become more prominent indicators of asset quality.

-Atelier Ten can support with indicative performance modelling using English-methodology EPC tools and scenario testing ahead of the new Scottish software release.
+Atelier Ten can support with indicative performance modelling using the current UK EPC methodologies as a proxy, and scenario testing ahead of the new Scottish software release.

 What’s Next on the Policy Agenda?